 - 1. Intense reading and writing assignments - 2.
 Additional research and study necessary to analyze all the material covered in the course - 3.
 Student's desire and ability to work independently and push him/herself academically and intellectually - 4.
 Engagement in the study of subject matter beyond just learning facts - in-depth analysis and synthesis of material - 5.
 Requirement that students take the AP test at the end of the year with the expectation the exam will be taken seriously. - 6.
-There are specific subject area/individual course expectations:
+There are specific subject area/individual course expectations.
+The student -

-Arts - The student demonstrates originality and inventiveness in work; is open to more than one perspective or view point; takes creative ideas to fruition
+Arts - demonstrates originality and inventiveness in work; is open to more than one perspective or viewpoint; takes creative ideas to fruition

-Computer Science - The student demonstrates a working knowledge of computer programming
+Computer Science - demonstrates a working knowledge of computer programming

-English - The student reads and responds to works of fiction and non-fiction analytically and critically; develops a writing voice with an understanding of audience and purpose; reads and analyzes texts from various genres
+English - reads and responds to works of fiction and non fiction analytically and critically; develops a writing voice with an understanding of audience and purpose; reads and analyzes texts from various genres